 Standards and Requirements.
 Implementation of the 508 law is achieved by complying with standards and requirements.
 If it’s posted on a government site, it must be compliant.
 The Access Board, an independent federal agency charged with developing 508 Compliance standards, continually improves accessibility by updating their standards based on disabled community feedback.
 See more on Access Board updating below in 508 Compliance Standards Refresh.

 Legally, compliance is the responsibility of the document owner and the scope of what needs to be compliant has just been broadened.
 Increased awareness & enforcement has resulted in a recent ruling that Americans with Disabilities Act (ADA) laws extend to the work place because they are “places of public accommodations”.
 Ostensibly, all PDFs posted for the public must be accessible to the handicapped.
 Federal agencies: in order to enhance accessibility & ease of use, and to maintain uniformity, some agencies have adopted additional requirements beyond the Access Board Standards.
 These agency-specific requirements can include W3C’s WCAG (Web Content Accessibility Guidelines), the international standards.
 Agency-specific requirements can be found on their respective sites, usually in the form of a checklist.
-Private industry: privately owned companies are well advised to follow WCAG.
+Private industry: as previously stated, ADA compels private companies to be ADA compliant.
+Their posted PDFs must follow WCAG 2.0 AA techniques.

 Accessibility is a moving target.
 Staying current with standards and requirements is essential for a 508 Compliant Contractor or Vendor.